 Epidemiologist Note: Please use caution when drawing any conclusions regarding race or ethnicity.
 There is still a percentage where race data is not available, and information regarding this missing population cannot be assumed.
-Additionally, it should be noted that the greatest number of cases (60.9%) are the Waldorf zip codes of 20601, 20602, and 20603.
+Additionally, it should be noted that the greatest number of cases (60.8%) are the Waldorf zip codes of 20601, 20602, and 20603.
 Over half of the county population lives in those zip codes.
 Additionally, those zip codes have a very diverse population with minority populations comprising the majority of the zip code level population and with African Americans being the largest racial group in those zip codes.

 Zip Code level data was also analyzed using the MDH line lists of confirmed cases in REDCap.
-Data was accessed on 5/22 at 9 a.m.
-(Zip code level data with counts less than 7 cases cannot be shared publicly and must remain confidential.)
+Data was accessed on 5/29 at 11 a.m.
+(Zip code level data with counts less than 7 cases cannot be shared publicly and must remain confidential.
+NA: Not Available.
+Case rates per 1000 residents are not calculated for zip codes with less than 5 cases and for zip codes with small populations due to rate instability.)